IN SEARCH OF DIVINE TRUTH

-Artandsoul.today previews the ARTWORKS and IDEAS of artist Glyn ALLEN Rand.
+Artandsoul.today previews the ARTWORKS, EXHIBITIONS and IDEAS of artist Glyn ALLEN Rand.
 Religion, Spirituality and Psychology dominate Glyn’s search for personal meaning and find expression in his ART.
-There’s also a NEW BLOG for 2021.
+There’s also a NEW BLOG.

 Glyn Allen Rand

 When Glyn signs his artworks (some works are left unsigned!) he uses just one name - Allen.
 The use of this name is significant for it has the contrasting meanings of ‘Alone’ (separate from others) and ‘All one’ (united/inseparable).
 Both meanings are appropriate for this emerging artist who believes in the oneness and interconnectedness of all things.

 Glyn also signs his work using his ‘middle’ name as it reminds him to keep to the spiritual journey he has embarked on.
 You see in Buddhism the journey of enlightenment is known as the ‘middle’ way.
 The middle way implies a way of balance (in harmony with nature/the universe).